smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add trace to getCurrentStatusAllStudies method (safely formatted), fixed creation date to add time
 * Added error logging to all GET methods with exception handlers (others are super classes)
 * Added trace to study status; checked can maintain Angular code.
 Now have basic understanding of what it is doing.
 * Completed results reporting from run study and R code.
+* Create separate createZipFile and getZipFile methods.

 #### 2nd to 6th October